druce/druce.github.io/aws.md

   ![09.
 AWSconsole1.png](09.
 AWSconsole1.png)

 - Click on the instance - hover over "IPv4 Public IP" and click on the little copy icon that appears (can also use your 'Public DNS' everywhere I use IP in this post, doesn't really matter.
 But don't use 'Private IP' or 'Private DNS'.
-Confusint, I know!)
+Confusing, I know!)

   ![10.
 AWSconsole2.png](10.
 AWSconsole2.png)